UMassCybersecurity/MinutemanCTF24-Challenges/README.md

 We have a dev and production enviornment (two ctfd environments).
 You will **NOT** be able to promote a challenge to production until it has passed E2E testing and been tested in the dev enviornment. 🤓

 ### PR Process
-Please commit all changes to the dev branch.
+Please create a branch for each challenge named: <category>/<challenge-name>.
+This branch will be merged into the dev branch once your PR is approved.
 See the example challenges in the /challenges/examples

 There are two types of challenges: static vs. dynamic.